Editor's Note: This post was originally published in January 2021 and has been updated for accuracy.

 At one point, orders for the insulation material exceeded the available supply by 20 percent, which generated widespread pricing volatility.

 DigiTimes expects ongoing end-market demand for high-performance GPUs and CPUs, coupled with ongoing 5G buildouts, to increase ABF prices by 15 to 20 percent this year.
-Since International Data Corporation (IDC) expects purchases of consumer computing hardware to remain high until 2022, ABF quantities will remain limited and expensive in the long term.
+Since analysts expect consumer computer purchases to remain high until 2022, ABF quantities will remain constricted and expensive into 2023.

 Heavy Auto Sector Demand Prompts Shortages for PCB Materials